andatoshiki/toshiki-spotify-refresh-token-generator/README.md

 # toshiki-spotify-refresh-token-generator

 A modern, open-source web app to generate Spotify refresh tokens using your own Spotify Developer credentials.
 Built with Next.js, shadcn/ui, Tailwind CSS, and Sonner for a beautiful, responsive, and dark-mode-friendly experience.
-Original [project](https://github.com/andatoshiki/toshiki-spotify-refresh-token-generator) created by @Henry Lim.
+Original [project](https://github.com/andatoshiki/toshiki-spotify-refresh-token-generator) created by @Henry Lim, this is a deriavtive work with a better frontend built upon ShadCN UI to match my personal visual preference.

 ## Features
 - Multi-step, user-friendly flow